 - bed rest

-    In some cases of discitis, especially in adults, a doctor may recommend more

-    invasive treatments.
-Sometimes, surgery is necessary to resolve problems

-    stemming from discitis and osteomyelitis.
-Doctors may need to reconstruct areas

-    of the spine for healthy function and mobility.
+In some cases of discitis, your doctor may recommend more invasive treatments.
+In rare cases, you may need surgery to resolve problems stemming from discitis and osteomyelitis.
+Your doctor may need to reconstruct areas of your spine to improve its function and your mobility.

 The outlook for most people who have discitis is good.
 If you have a viral infection, it may heal on its own.
 If you have a bacterial infection, it will likely resolve with antibiotics.
 If an underlying autoimmune problem is causing your condition, your doctor will focus on diagnosing and treating that issue, which may be more persistent than your discitis.

 Chronic back pain is a rare complication associated with discitis.
 You might also experience unpleasant side effects from the medications that you take to treat it.
 If your pain levels increase or return after your initial treatment, make an appointment with your doctor.
 You may need additional treatments.

 Ask your doctor for more information about your specific condition, treatment plan, and long-term outlook.